The Numbers for Heart Disease and Type 2 Diabetesby Cindy Uken Health Writer

 Get active.
 Just 40 minutes of aerobic exercise of moderate to vigorous intensity done three to four times a week is enough to lower both cholesterol and high blood pressure.
 Brisk walking, swimming, bicycling, or dancing classes are examples.

-A weight loss of 10 percent can go a long way toward lowering your risk of high cholesterol — or reversing it.
+A weight loss of 10 percent can go a long way toward lowering your risk of high cholesterol — or reversing heart disease and diabetes.

 Age is significant